 [Heading inserted: Gazette 28 Jun 2004 p.
 2433.]

-67. Entry for inspection purposes, rules applying to
+67. Rules applying to entry for inspection purposes

 (1) A plumbing compliance officer must not enter a place for inspection purposes other than in accordance with a power of entry given by or under these regulations.